-So make it easy to choose a great pair of ski gloves we tested and evaluated 14 of the highest rated gloves and evaluated them based on price and performance.
+So make it easy to choose a great pair of ski gloves or mittens we tested and evaluated 14 of the highest rated gloves and mittens and evaluated them based on price and performance.

 So what are the best women’s ski gloves?

-Here is an overview of our 3 favorite women’s ski gloves with full reviews below.
-To see our ski glove buying guide, click here.
+Here is a feature overview of our 3 favorite women’s ski gloves and mittens with full reviews below.
+To see our buying guide, click here.

 The distinguishing feature of this pair of gloves is that they designed for touchscreen control.
 So you can use your phone even with the glove on.
 It has Thermacore insulation to keep you warm on the coldest of days.
 Like all other gloves reviewed, they are waterproof, windproof and breathable.